MoonPoet/xaprb-src/content/blog/6-steps-to-better-security-and-privacy.md

 If you have a personal blog or website, please use HTTPS (SSL) for it.
 There are several ways to do this.
 I use [Netlify](https://www.netlify.com/) to host this blog, so SSL is provided for me.
 You can also use [Let's Encrypt](https://letsencrypt.org/).
 Setting up SSL on a personal site used to be hard.
 It's now so easy that nobody should use plain-HTTP anymore.

 Why?
 Again, encryption needs to become normalized and expected everywhere.
-Even if you're just reading a blog or something, having an HTTPS connection will prevent someone from snooping or modifying the information that is exchanged between your device and the blog server.
+Your website's users deserve it.
+Even if they're just reading a blog, having an HTTPS connection will prevent someone from snooping or modifying the information that is exchanged between their device and the blog server.

+Google has a nice article about [why every site should use HTTPS](https://developers.google.com/web/fundamentals/security/encrypt-in-transit/why-https).

 ### 6. Don’t Use Fingerprint Unlock